Git triggers

 At the trigger level, you can select:

-- Which branches will be affected by a pipeline
+• The branches affected by a pipeline

 You can select a repository other than the one the project itself belongs to.
 It is possible to trigger a build on project A even though a commit happened on project B.